 - Sensitivity to bright lights

 Macular degeneration may affect one eye and not the other.
 If only one eye is affected, you may not notice any vision changes because your good eye compensates for any vision loss or distortion.
 Without regular eye exams, the vision changes may not be apparent until the second eye becomes affected.

 How is Macular Degeneration Treated?

 The only way to detect AMD is through a comprehensive dilated eye exam.
 If your eye doctor finds that you have AMD, the treatment will depend on which stage the disease is in and whether it is the dry form or the more advanced wet form.

 Dry AMD – Currently, there is no form of medical treatment for dry AMD that can prevent vision loss.
 Studies by the National Eye Institute have indicated that taking certain vitamins and minerals might reduce the risk of developing advanced AMD.

 Wet AMD – This more serious, and less common, form of AMD can be treated with laser surgery, photodynamic therapy (PDT) with or without injection of steroids into the eye, and the painless injection of drugs that attempt to stop abnormal blood vessel growth in the retina.
 However, the disease and loss of vision may still progress even with treatment.

 For more information about macular degeneration and the available treatment options, contact Eye Consultants of Pennsylvania for an evaluation.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon, and our highly skilled retina specialists have an excellent track record of success.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon, and our highly skilled retina specialists have an excellent track record of success.